WholeLottaRain/Simple-Neural-Network/README.md

 # Simple-Neural-Network
 A simple neural network, which determines the probability of an event based on some other.
 In this case, the probability of a student going out on the street when several factors are combined (exams are taking place, friends are calling for a walk, the student is ill, etc).
-You can change the number of runs the training speed.
+You can change the number of runs, the training speed.

 STEPS